wessenstam/gts21/snow/policies/policies.rst

 Nutanix Calm allows you to build, provision, and manage your applications across both private (AHV, ESXi) and public cloud (AWS, Azure, GCP) infrastructure.

 In order for non-infrastructure administrators to access Calm, allowing them to create or manage applications, users or groups must first be assigned to a **Project**, which acts as a logical container to define user roles, infrastructure resources, and resource quotas.
-Projects define a set users with a common set of requirements or a common structure and function, such as a team of developers collaborating on the Fiesta application.
+Projects define a of set users with a common set of requirements or a common structure and function, such as a team of developers collaborating on the Fiesta application.

 #.
 In **Prism Central**, select :fa:`bars` **> Services > Calm**.